valetivivek/JobScoop/Sprint-2/Sprint2.md

 ### Error Responses

 - **400 Bad Request:**
-    -   When the payload is invalid, missing an email, or the subscriptions array is empty.
+  - When the payload is invalid, missing an email, or the subscriptions array is empty, or if no valid subscriptions are found.
-    -   When none of the provided subscriptions exist, or the user is not subscribed to any of them.
 - **404 Not Found:**
   - When the user corresponding to the provided email is not found.
 - **500 Internal Server Error:**
-    -   In case of any database errors during the deletion process.
+  - In case of any database errors during deletion.

 # FetchAllSubscriptions API